Proof of funds for Express Entry

 Express Entry is a system used by Immigration, Refugees and Citizenship Canada (IRCC) to manage immigration applications from skilled workers.
 The system is based on a points system where candidates are ranked according to criteria such as their level of education, professional experience, age and command of English or French.

-What amounts are required?
+What amounts are required for proof of funds?

 Proof of sufficient funds is an essential requirement for being able to immigrate to Canada through Express Entry.
 Sufficient funds are defined as the amount of money you will need to support yourself and your family after you arrive in Canada.
 This amount varies according to the size of your family.